Mazotis/ffmpeg-on-clear-linux/README.md

 ## How can I make sure hardware acceleration is working?

 In Brave, Chromium, Google Chrome, and Vivaldi, check the ```chrome://gpu``` page.
-In Firefox, check ```about::support``` page.
-Another way is running a utility suited for your hardware, while watching a video.
+In Firefox, check the ```about::support``` page.
+Another way is running a utility suited for your hardware while watching a video.

 1. ```watch -n 1 /opt/nvidia/bin/nvidia-smi``` to check if "GPU-Util" percentage goes up
 2. ```sudo intel_gpu_top``` to check if percentage under the "Video" section goes up